ansible-collections/ansible-inclusion/README.md

 # ansible-inclusion

-Requests to include new collections into the `ansible` package.
+This repository is used for requests to include new collections into the `ansible` package.

-We use GitHub's Discussion feature to track these requests.
+We use GitHub [Discussion](https://github.com/ansible-collections/ansible-inclusion/discussions) feature to track these requests.

 ## Timeline

 New collections can be included in every minor release of the `ansible` package.
 These happen roughly every three weeks.

 For new major releases (X.0.0), new collections have to be added before the feature freeze.
 If they miss feature freeze, they have to wait for the next minor release (X.1.0).
-Deadlines for the `ansible` package can be found in the [`ansible` roadmaps](https://docs.ansible.com/ansible/devel/roadmap/ansible_roadmap_index.html).
+Deadlines for the `ansible` package can be found in the [ansible roadmaps](https://docs.ansible.com/ansible/devel/roadmap/ansible_roadmap_index.html).

 ## Existing request